-NESCol is inviting applications to join our Regional Board to help shape plans for the delivery of college education in the North East of Scotland.
+We are inviting applications to join the NESCol Regional Board.
+Members play a vital role in shaping the delivery of college education in the North East of Scotland.

 NESCol is integral to realising the economic ambitions of North East Scotland, anchored in the City and Aberdeenshire with a commitment to shaping the workforce of the future.
 The College is proud of its long history in serving the region’s traditional industries and excited by the opportunities presented by new and emerging sectors.